Theodore Roosevelt Jr.: Childhood

-Ted was the eldest son of President Theodore Roosevelt and First Lady Edith Kermit Carow.
-He was born at the family estate in Cove Neck, Oyster Bay, New York, when his father was just starting his political career.
-As a son of President Theodore Roosevelt, he has been referred to as "Jr", but he was actually Theodore III and one of his own sons was Theodore IV.
+Roosevelt was the eldest son of President Theodore Roosevelt and First Lady Edith Kermit Carow.
+He was born at the family estate in Cove Neck on September 13, 1887, Oyster Bay, New York, when his father was just starting his political career.
+As a son of President Theodore Roosevelt, he has been referred to as "Jr.", but he was actually Theodore III and one of his own sons was Theodore IV.
 His siblings were brothers Kermit, Archie, and Quentin; sister Ethel; and half-sister Alice.
 As an Oyster Bay Roosevelt, and through his ancestor Cornelius Van Schaack Jr., Ted was a descendant of the Schuyler family.

 Like all the Roosevelt children, Ted was tremendously influenced by his father.
 In later life, Ted recorded some of these childhood recollections in a series of newspaper articles written around the time of World War I. One day when he was about nine, his father gave him a rifle.
-When Ted asked if it was real, his father loaded it and shot a bullet into the ceiling.
+When Ted asked if it were real, his father loaded it and shot a bullet into the ceiling.

 When Ted was a child, his father initially expected more of him than of his siblings.
 The burden almost caused him to suffer a nervous breakdown.

 In one article, Ted recalled his first time in Washington, "...when father was civil service commissioner I often walked to the office with him.
 On the way down he would talk history to me—not the dry history of dates and charters, but the history where you yourself in your imagination could assume the role of the principal actors, as every well-constructed boy wishes to do when interested.
 During every battle we would stop and father would draw out the full plan in the dust in the gutter with the tip of his umbrella.
 Long before the European war had broken over the world father would discuss with us military training and the necessity for every man being able to take his part."